3 RAG Pipeline Implementation

 Langchain includes several kinds of built-in question-answering chains.
 A chain in LangChain refers to a sequence of calls to components, which can include other chains or external tools.
 In order to create a question answering chain, we use:

-1. load_qa_chain: load_qa_chain() is a function in Langchain that loads a pre-configured question answering chain.
+is a function in Langchain that loads a pre-configured question answering chain.
 It takes in a language model like OpenAI, a chain type (e.g. “stuff” for extracting answers from text), and optionally a prompt template and memory object.
-The function returns a QuestionAnsweringChain instance that is ready to take in documents and questions to generate answers.
+The function returns aQuestionAnsweringChain

-2. load_qa_with_sources_chain: This is very similar to load_qa_chain except it contains sources/metadata along with the returned response.
+except it contains sources/metadata along with the returned response.RetrievalQA:

-3. RetrievalQA: RetrievalQA is a class in Langchain that creates a question answering chain using retrieval.
+is a class in Langchain that creates a question answering chain using retrieval.
 It combines a retriever, prompt template, and LLM together into an end-to-end QA pipeline.
 The prompt template formats the question and retrieved documents into a prompt for the LLM.
-This chain retrieves relevant documents from a vector database for a given query, and then generates an answer using those documents.
+This chain retrieves relevant documents from a vector database for a given query, and then generates an answer using those documents.RetrievalQAWithSourcesChain: It is a variant of RetrievalQA that returns relevant source documents used to generate the answer.
+This chain returns an

 Here’s the code demonstraing the implementation, Figure 3.10:

-Figure 3.11 shows how to use load_qa_with_sources_chain:
+Figure 3.11 shows how to use load_qa_with_sources_chain

-Similarly, if we use RetrievalQA, we will have Figure 3.12:
+, we will have Figure 3.12:

 As you can see, it’s fairly straight forward to implement RAG (or say a prototype RAG application) using frameworks like langchain or llamaIndex.
 However, when it comes to deploying RAG to production and scaling the system, it becomes notoriously challenging.
 There are a lot of nuances that will affect the quality of the RAG, and we need to take them into consideration.
 We will discuss some of the main challenges and how to address them in the next few sections.